harvardartmuseums/Viz-CollectionActivity/README.md

 Viz-CollectionActivity
 ======================
-See what your collection has been up to.
+This is a Processing sketch to see what your collection has been up to.

 Requirements
 ------------